-Our plan has undergone a thorough review in light of the coronavirus pandemic in 2020 and responds to current uncertainties during a second national lockdown and a potential second peak.
-We have been positive in our approach, acknowledging these uncertainties but also embracing them as an opportunity to do things differently, finding new and creative ways to engage with audiences and stakeholders through a range of different channels.
+Our plan has undergone a thorough review in light of the coronavirus pandemic in 2020 and 2021 and responds to the current plans to end restrictions as we come out of our third national lockdown by 21 June 2021.
+We have been positive in our approach, acknowledging continued uncertainties but also embracing them as an opportunity to do things differently, finding new and creative ways to engage with audiences and stakeholders through a range of different channels.